maxhli/buildapc/README.md

 # buildapc

-TEAM Member: Ryan Shaw, M2 and M3. blah blah blah
+TEAM Member: Ryan Shaw (Team Leader), M2 and M3. blah blah blah

 How to build a PC?
 Based on the true story of Ryan Shaw.